 4) Mix in Mono

-Similar to “solo” and “in-context,” I almost always switch between mono and stereo on a regular basis.
+Similar to “solo” and “in-context,” I almost always switch between mono and stereo on a regular basis as shown in my guide.
 However, the vast majority of the mixing and listening is done in mono, with occasional switches to Stereo to make sure things are sounding the way that I want.

 5) Signal Chain (Plug-In Order) Is Important